RABNAWAZ1234/Login-System/README.md

 # Login-System
 This project is related to login system in django.
 I used buildin model for this system that is User model.
-Using this Model I created Login System
+Using this Model I created Login System.
 The following are the main points of this project:
 1. Login into the system if you have an account
 2. If you do not have any account then firstly create a account